China and Italy: A Tale of Two Civilizations

 ## China: The Rising Dragon

 China's rise has been met with both admiration and apprehension by the rest of the world.
 Some countries see China as a partner and a market, while others see it as a competitor and a threat.
 China's relations with the United States, the dominant superpower of the post-Cold War era, have been particularly complex and tense, as the two countries have clashed over trade, human rights, cybersecurity, and regional security.
-China's role and responsibility in the global governance system, which was largely designed by the West, have also been a source of debate and contention.
+China's role and responsibility in the global governance system, primarily designed by the West, have also been a source of debate and contention.

 ## Italy: The Renaissance Nation

 Italy, however, faces many challenges and difficulties, both internally and externally.
 Italy has been struggling with prolonged economic stagnation, a high public debt, low productivity, and a demographic decline.
 Italy has also been hit hard by the COVID-19 pandemic, which has exposed its weaknesses and vulnerabilities in the health and social systems.
 Italy has also been dealing with the influx of migrants and refugees from Africa and the Middle East, which has sparked social and political tensions and divisions.
-Italy's role and position in the EU and the world have also been questioned and challenged, as it faces competition and pressure from other countries, such as Germany, France, and China.
+Italy's role and position in the EU and the world have also been questioned and challenged as it faces competition and pressure from other countries, such as Germany, France, and China.

 ## China and Italy: A Partnership for the Future?

 China and Italy2 have a long and rich history of interaction and exchange, dating back to the ancient Silk Road and the Roman Empire.
 In modern times, the two countries established diplomatic relations in 1970, becoming the first G7 country to recognize the People's Republic of China.
-Since then, the two countries have developed a comprehensive and strategic partnership, based on mutual respect, trust, and benefit.
+Since then, the two countries have developed a comprehensive and strategic partnership based on mutual respect, trust, and benefit.

 China and Italy have strong and growing economic ties, with bilateral trade reaching nearly $80 billion in 2020, making China Italy's largest trading partner in Asia and Italy China's fifth-largest trading partner in the EU3.
 China and Italy have also cooperated in various sectors, such as energy, infrastructure, innovation, and culture.
 In 2019, Italy became the first G7 country to sign up for the BRI4, which aims to enhance connectivity and cooperation between China and Europe.

 China and Italy, however, also face some challenges and difficulties in their bilateral relations, as well as in their respective roles and positions in the world.
-China and Italy have different political and social systems, values, and norms, which may lead to misunderstandings and disagreements on some issues, such as human rights, democracy, and the rule of law.
-China and Italy also have different interests and perspectives on some regional and global issues, such as the South China Sea, Taiwan, Hong Kong, and Iran.
+China and Italy have different political and social systems, values, and norms, which may lead to misunderstandings and disagreements on human rights, democracy, and the rule of law.
+China and Italy have different interests and perspectives on regional and global issues, such as the South China Sea, Taiwan, Hong Kong, and Iran.
 China and Italy also have to balance and manage their relations with other countries and actors, such as the United States, the EU, and Russia, which may have different or conflicting agendas and expectations.

 Italy’s Meloni meets with China’s Li…; (https://apnews.com).